Hamz-a/hamz-a.github.io/_posts/2018-07-28-regex-subroutines-recursion.markdown

 This [StackOverflow thread][sojsonregex] took it to the next level by validating JSON entirely with regex.

 The techniques described here are probably useful, but in general you either want to use a full-fledged parser or use one of the standard libraries of your programming environment.
-For example, to validate JSON strings, you could load it with your favourite function/library.
+For example, to validate JSON strings, you could load it with your favorite function/library.
 It will probably throw an exception if it's invalid :\_)

 [pythonregex]: https://pypi.org/project/regex/